fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 The solution is elegant.
 The initialization logic for the notes has been completely separated to outside the React component.

-The action creator _createNote_, which adds a new note looks like this
+The action creator _createNote_, which adds a new note, looks like this:

 ```js
 export const createNote = content => {